-The HPAC first launched as a regulator in 2014 with the support of several NHS Ambulance trusts, voluntary organisations and independent ambulance providers, and is now a registered council.
-We are a regulated nonprofit body owned by the public interest and are delighted to have growing support and engagement from so many key stakeholders in the sector.
+The HPAC was established as a regulator in 2014 with support from seven NHS Ambulance trusts, voluntary organisations and independent ambulance providers.
+Now a registered council, we are a non-profit organisation governed by the public interest and are proud to have gained the support and involvement of numerous significant stakeholders in the industry.

-When onboarding new applicants to the register, their qualifications, identity and background are checked and verified before approval by our registration team.
-This includes a full enhanced DBS check, which is then registered on the update service and monitored in real-time by our safeguarding system.
+When onboarding new applicants to the register, their qualifications, identity and background are all checked and verified before approval by our registration team.
+This includes a full enhanced DBS check, which is then registered on the update service and monitored in real time by our safeguarding system.

 Nationwide Police Engagement: The HPAC is signposted nationwide in all police custody suites in the country as the non-paramedic referral pathway.
-This is alongside common law disclosure, helping to rapidly identify and alert service providers of new risks to patients, staff, the public and employers.
-The council regularly shares intelligence with police forces in bilateral information exchanges when dealing with referrals and fitness to practice investigations; helping both law enforcement and HPAC to better serve and protect citizens, staff and employers through regulation compliance.
+This arrangement is based on the principles of common law disclosure and helps to rapidly identify and alert service providers of new risks to patients, staff, the public and employers.
+The council regularly shares intelligence with police forces in bilateral information exchanges when dealing with referrals and fitness to practice investigations.
+This helps both law enforcement and HPAC to better serve and protect citizens, staff and employers through regulatory compliance.

 Kenny Gibson is the National Head of Safeguarding for the NHS overseeing several portfolios, including Child Sexual Exploitation, Female Genital Mutilation and Looked After Children, and is the Safeguarding Lead for the HPAC.
 Prior to becoming the Head of Safeguarding for NHS England & NHS Improvement, Kenny was the Head of Public Health Commissioning for London.
 Kenny is passionate about connecting with and listening to patients, carers and health practitioners in order to improve services and experiences within the NHS, as well as to empower people about their own well-being.